johnadamsdsisd/PBL-Automation/README.md

 3. Brennan Mayhew
 4. Nicolas Mowen

-These student retain the copyright and intellectual property rights to the software developed.
+These students retain the copyright and intellectual property rights to the software developed.